brazilianscriptguy/PowerShell-codes-for-Windows-Server-Administrators/README.md

 8. **Winget-Upgrade-Install-Explicit.ps1**: This script offers an interactive and user-friendly approach to software updates on Windows OS.
 With an intuitive progress bar, it utilizes `winget` for package management, performing updates explicitly while logging the process for easy review and audit.

 9. **NEXT COMING SOON**: Stay tuned for more innovative and efficient PowerShell scripts designed to streamline your system administration tasks.

+## Eventlogs-Tools Folder
+## Prerequisite:
+Before using the scripts in this folder, ensure that the Microsoft Log Parser utility is installed in your environment.

+## Description:
+This folder contains scripts specifically designed for selecting and processing Windows Event Log files (*.evtx).
+They focus on extracting particular information from these logs and then outputting the results in an easy-to-analyze CSV file format.

+1. **Event ID 307 - Print Audit.ps1**: This script is tailored to extract and compile detailed information from event logs associated with Event ID 307, which relates to print job activities.
+It's an invaluable tool for conducting audits and monitoring print operations in your environment.

+2. **NEXT COMING SOON**

 ## Customizations